 As described in our annual report on Form 10-K for the year ended December 31, 2006, management's assessment of our internal control over financial reporting as of December 31, 2006 identified eight material weaknesses in our internal control over financial reporting as of that date.
 As described in our quarterly report on Form 10-Q for the quarter ended September 30, 2007, we had remediated five of these eight material weaknesses as of September 30, 2007.
 During the fourth quarter of 2007, we implemented and tested several changes in our internal control over financial reporting to remediate the three remaining material weaknesses in our internal control over financial reporting that existed as of September 30, 2007.
-Management believes that the measures that we implemented during the fourth quarter of 2007 to remediate these material weaknesses materially affected our internal control over financial reporting since September 30, 2007.
-Changes in our internal control over financial reporting that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting are described below.
+Management believes that the measures that we implemented during the fourth quarter of 2007 to remediate these material weaknesses materially affected our internal control over financial reporting that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting are described below.